-Our proposed work will screen all common vineyard arthropods, as well as the "long shots" that are potential GRBaV vectors, thereby providing the proper target for control.
-Table 1 provides a partial list of the common vineyard insect species that should be screened as potential vectors of GRBaV, based on their incidence and distribution in California vineyards.
+Our proposed work will screen common vineyard herbivores, as well as the "long shots" that are potential GRBaV vectors, thereby providing the proper target for control.
 Once tested organisms are either identified as vectors or our work shows that they are either not vectors or that they are so inefficient that spray programs are not needed, this information will be disseminated to farmers, PCAs and extension personnel, thereby having a practical, direct and immediate impact on control decisions to "spray or not to spray".
+At this time our research group has refined the PCR screening methods and we are steadily working through the approximately 6500 individual samples that were generated across the multiple studies associated with this project.
+What is presented here are our findings to date.